 |Track, maintain, and monitor our experimental forest|

 BiodiversiTREE is an experimental forest on the campus of the Smithsonian Environmental Research Center in Edgewater, MD.
-Last fall, staff and volunteers planted around 20,000 trees in 75 plots.
+In fall of 2013, staff and volunteers planted around 20,000 trees in 75 plots.
 Some of the plots have one species, some have 4 species, and others have 12 species.
 Over the next 100 years, professional and citizen scientists will collect data to better understand the impacts of forest biodiversity on environmental factors such as tree growth, insect diversity, and soil quality.